Diffusion-based Layer-wise Semantic Reconstruction for Unsupervised Out-of-Distribution Detection

-Existing research studies the OOD detection mainly under two settings, $i.e.$, supervised and unsupervised.
 The supervised OOD detection methods usually deem this task as a binary classification problem, which relies on training with data labeled as OOD from disjoint categories or adversaries \citep{hendrycks2018deep}, \citep{ming2022poem}.
 However, in many practical applications, it is almost impossible to access representative OOD samples, as the OOD data usually can be highly diverse and unpredictable.
 Therefore, we prefer to study the more challenging while practical unsupervised OOD detection problem.
 We will build an OOD detector trained solely on unlabeled ID data, as large amounts of unlabeled data are readily available and widely utilized due to their ease of acquisition.

 Current reconstruction-based methods provide a good alternative approach for OOD detection, by measuring the reconstruction error between the input and its corresponding generative counterpart in the pixel/feature space.
 Obviously, the generative models and metric learning evaluation strategies are the main research directions.
 However, such methods of the generative models always face the following key dilemma: The projected in-distribution latent feature space should be compressed sufficiently to capture the exclusive characteristics of ID images, while it should also provide sufficient reconstruction power for the large-scale ID images of various categories.
 Existing generative-based methods ($e.g.$, auto-encoder (AE), variational AE \citep{kingma2013auto} and Generative Adversarial Network(GAN)) \citep{NIPS2014_5ca3e9b1}, can not always fulfill these two requirements simultaneously, and a good balance between them is required.
 Besides, recent OOD detection methods based on diffusion models such as \citep{graham2023denoising}, \citep{gao2023diffguard} and \citep{liu2023unsupervised} often involve the pixel-level reconstruction of distorted images, which consume much training/inference time and computation resources.